MathieuVavrille/projects/bobail/README.md

-# Bobai AI and interface
+# Bobail AI and interface

 This folder contains python scripts to play the bobai agains an AI.